 For this year’s conference, EACLIPT partnered up with the Amsterdam-based Centre for Urban Mental Health to host a two-day event on the quest to help people thrive and reduce the burden of common mental disorders in a globalized and increasingly urbanized world.
 We are thrilled to announce our keynote speakers:

 If you would like to join the conference as a participant, you can get your tickets here.
 A special student discount is available.
 Please be aware that this is a boutique high-class conference - tickets are highly limited and likely sold out soon, so please plan ahead in time.
+You can also stay up-to-date with us on Twitter and LinkedIn.

-Call for Abstracts: We further invite researchers and practitioners in the field of Clinical Psychology, Psychological Treatment, as well as Mental Health Research and Complexity Sciences at every level of their professional development, to actively contribute by presenting their recent research findings, insights, and evidence-based practices.
+Call for Abstracts (ended): We further invite researchers and practitioners in the field of Clinical Psychology, Psychological Treatment, as well as Mental Health Research and Complexity Sciences at every level of their professional development, to actively contribute by presenting their recent research findings, insights, and evidence-based practices.
 Submissions spanning topics such as prevention, diagnostics, interventions, availability and delivery of psychological help, policy making, innovative methods, classifications, and evidence-based recommendations are specifically encouraged.
 The extended deadline for submissions is December 8th, 2023, there are four different ways to contribute:

 Poster presentations: Poster presentations can report on completed studies, research in progress, or innovative ideas.